 Margin accounts comprise cash held with brokers as collateral for derivative transactions.
 The cash is held by the broker and is only available to meet margin calls.
-This is disclosed separately from cash and cash equivalents.
+It is not included as a component of cash and cash equivalents.

 (f) Income